Beyond Independent Genes: Learning Module-Inductive Representations for Single-Cell Gene Perturbation Prediction: Related Work

 \section{Related Work}

-\textbf{Single-cell Foundation Models. } With the advancement of high-throughput sequencing technologies, large-scale single-cell scRNA-seq datasets have become widely available~\cite{regev2017human,zheng2017massively}.
+\textbf{Single-cell Foundation Models. } With the advancement of high-throughput sequencing technologies and transformer-based biomedical representation learning~\cite{greco2026weakly}, large-scale single-cell scRNA-seq datasets have become widely available~\cite{regev2017human,zheng2017massively}.
 Recent foundation models, such as scGPT~\cite{cui2024scgpt}, scFoundation~\cite{hao2024large}, GeneCompass~\cite{yang2024genecompass}, and CellFM~\cite{zeng2025cellfm} leverage pretraining on massive single-cell corpora to learn gene embeddings that capture rich co-expression patterns and contextual semantics, enabling strong performance on downstream tasks including batch correction and cell annotation.
 However, most of these models operate on a \emph{flat} gene-token representation without an explicit program/module scaffold, and are not optimized to preserve coordinated program-level structure under perturbations.
 This design choice may limit their generalization in perturbation response prediction, particularly for unseen perturbations.

-\textbf{Generative Perturbation Modeling.} Recent generative frameworks~\cite{lotfollahi2019scgen,wu2022predicting,lotfollahi2023predicting,adduri2025predicting} have shown strong performance in single-cell perturbation prediction by modeling response distributions and enabling extrapolation to unseen conditions.
+\textbf{Generative Perturbation Modeling.} Recent generative frameworks~\cite{lotfollahi2019scgen,wu2022predicting,lotfollahi2023predicting,adduri2025predicting}, together with broader progress in in-context conditional generation~\cite{zhang2026enabling,song2026insert}, have shown strong performance in modeling structured outputs and extrapolating to unseen conditions.
 Unlasting~\cite{chi2025unlasting} and CellFlow~\cite{klein2025cellflow} further improve distributional consistency by learning continuous transitions between control and perturbed states in a latent space, capturing smooth trajectories of gene-expression change.
 However, these models typically operate on flat gene-token representations or weakly structured latent bottlenecks and do not explicitly enforce \emph{module-level coordination}.
 As a result, they may not preserve cross-program structure (\eg, module correlation patterns and pathway-level organization), which is critical for robust generalization under combinatorial and out-of-distribution perturbations.

 \textbf{Incorporating Biological Priors.} A growing body of work enhances perturbation modeling by incorporating biological priors into the architecture~\cite{chi2025grape}.
 GEARS~\cite{roohani2024predicting} integrates Gene Ontology (GO)~\cite{gene2004gene} and interaction-derived graphs via GNNs~\cite{scarselli2008graph} to propagate signals across genes, while CellOracle~\cite{kamimoto2023dissecting} leverages gene regulatory networks (GRNs)~\cite{karlebach2008modelling} to simulate responses.
 These approaches improve interpretability by grounding predictions in structured biological knowledge.
 However, the effectiveness of such models often scales with the quality of the underlying graphs, which may be subject to incomplete coverage, noise, or the inability to fully reflect dynamic, perturbation-induced regulatory rewiring~\cite{milano2022challenges}.
 Consequently, there remains a critical need for strategies that can effectively bridge these static priors with broader, context-aware biological insights.